Moonsong-Labs/moonwall/docs/guide/intro/getting-started.md

 ?
 Provide a label for the config file (moonwall_config)
 ```

 From here you can follow the questions in the wizard to build a stock moonwall config to start you off.
+For information, please see the [init command](/guide/cmd/init).

 ::: info
 The items in brackets are the default options, which you can accept with `ENTER`